aaronthorp/wp-plugin-musicfm-nowplaying/README.md

 <div class="mfm_now_playing_title">Live!</div>
 ```

+[images/playingimg1.png]

-Once the plugin is activated, redirect the track listing update to the `/api/mfm/nowplaying` endpoint with track information.
+Once the plugin is activated, redirect the track listing update to the `/api/mfm/nowplaying` endpoint from automation software with track information, plugin will update track information as it comes available.

-The datbase will store the following information for the track information:
+The database will store the following information for the track information:
  - Artist
  - Title
  - Track Type (e.g. Music/Live Show/Station ID etc.)